ZB (ZB) Reaches Market Capitalization of $91.00 Million

-ZB (CURRENCY:ZB) traded down 0.1% against the dollar during the 24-hour period ending at 14:00 PM Eastern on April 5th.
-One ZB token can currently be bought for about $0.20 or 0.00002606 BTC on exchanges including ZBG, Hotbit and ZB.COM.
-During the last seven days, ZB has traded 0.4% higher against the dollar.
-ZB has a total market cap of $91.00 million and $216.73 million worth of ZB was traded on exchanges in the last 24 hours.
+ZB (CURRENCY:ZB) traded 0.1% lower against the US dollar during the 24-hour period ending at 11:00 AM E.T. on April 7th.
+ZB has a total market capitalization of $91.00 million and $216.73 million worth of ZB was traded on exchanges in the last day.
+During the last week, ZB has traded 0.4% higher against the US dollar.
+One ZB token can currently be purchased for about $0.20 or 0.00002606 BTC on popular exchanges including ZBG, Hotbit and ZB.COM.

 ZB Token Profile